 At the same time as the Lancia, MG launched the very diminutive, four-wheel drive, mid-engine, normally aspirated, 380 BHP Metro 6R4.
 The engineers had preferred a super compact design paired with a normally aspirated setup to keep engine response crisp for tight roads – a decision that was later highly criticised.
 Yet it remained one of the more affordable top Group B cars, especially for privateers, and was a very fierce national-level contender.

 Early in 1986, Peugeot’s sister PSA company, Citroën, launched their own top-tier Group B effort with the four-wheel drive, turbocharged, front-engine, 380 BHP BX 4TC.
-However, the company’s decision to cling to an outmoded concept similar to Audi’s original recipe made the car turn out to be an immediate disappointment due to its larger size, heavier weight, horrid understeer issues, and overall poor performance.
+However, the company’s decision to adhere to an outmoded concept similar to Audi’s original recipe made the car turn out to be an immediate disappointment due to its larger size, heavier weight, horrid understeer issues and overall poor performance.
 Records show that it had difficulty outpacing the best Group A cars in some rallies.

 Ford, after an absence of six years in the WRC, came back with the four-wheel drive, turbocharged, mid-engine, 450 BHP RS200.
 While the car was very promising for Ford, featuring very advanced aluminium honeycomb construction techniques, it suffered from a “parts bin” design while not truly exploiting Group B’s lax rules to the maximum.
 This criticism came from the fact that, since the RS200 didn’t have to emulate an actual road going model, it could have been made even more purposeful.
-However, some insiders claim that the car had a potential greater than any of its competitors if enough development had been put in.
+However, other insiders claim that the car had a potential greater than any of its competitors if enough development had been put in.
 Future successes of the model would arguably prove them right.